-What this means is this: if your online business does not switch to 3DS2, it will face a serious increase in rejected payments.
+What this means is that: if your online business does not switch to 3DS2, it will face a serious increase in rejected payments.
 What’s more, the transition period is bound to be rocky.
 Even though the protocol is to be introduced soon, there are still banks that have not done so.

 What is 3DS2, anyway?

-The new version boils down to changes in codes and automatic notification and request settings that the card issuer uses to check and verify the payment.
+The new version boils down to changes in codes and automatic notification and requests settings that the card issuer uses to check and verify the payment.
 The new protocol prescribes two payment scenarios: frictionless flow and challenge flow.

-- frictionless flow - the system recognises and verifies the user’s device, and data are exchanged in the background.
+- Frictionless flow — the system recognises and verifies the user’s device, and data are exchanged in the background.
 There are no additional requests from the site to the payment platform.
 Using the frictionless flow, the issuer can confirm the transaction without entering any data manually.

-- challenge flow - the system doubts the identity of the user and requires an additional one-time password or biometric verification.
+- Challenge flow — the system doubts the identity of the user and requires an additional one-time password or biometric verification.
 The user is redirected to the card issuer’s ACS page to enter the necessary information.